panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 type: post
 ---

-Certain data types (like strings) can have an infinite number of potential values , while others a resticted to a finite set of possible values.
+Certain data types like strings have an infinite number of potential values , while others are resticted to a finite set.

-The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), cardinal directions (north, east, south, west) are examples of sets having finite values.
+The days of the week (Monday, Tuesday, ..., Sunday), seasons of the year (winter, spring, summer, autumn), cardinal directions (north, east, south, west) are examples of sets with finite values.

 Using an enum is convinient if a variable has a value from a finite set of pre-defined values.
 The enum saves you from magic numbers and strings, which are considered an [antipattern](https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad).